mortbopet/LLMAnki/README.md

 The AI evaluates cards based on these principles.
 They are encoded into the system prompt that is sent to the LLM alongside the card content.
 The system prompt can be adjusted in the settings to tailor the analysis to your own preferences.

+The default system prompt is built around evaluating a card given the following criteria:

 ### 1. Unambiguous
 The question should have only one reasonable answer.
 Avoid vague or open-ended questions.